willGuimont/willGuimont.github.io/content/blog/2022-02-11-compute-canada/index.md

 We'll now clone your project on the cluster.

-From the cluster, you can create another SSH key and [add it to GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+From the cluster, you can create another SSH key and <a class="external" href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account" target="_blank">add it to GitHub</a>.

 This will allow you to `git clone` your repository into your home directory.